hacktivist123/katapult-test/docs/index.md

 description: 'Katapult Take Home test Solution'
 ---

 This documentation site serves as my submission for the Katapult take-home test.
-I chose to present my findings and tutorial in a documentation format to demonstrate my ability to create clear, accessible technical content.
+I chose to present my analysis and tutorial in a documentation format to demonstrate my ability to create clear, accessible technical content.

 ### Technology Stack